London Road Fire Station, Manchester: 2014 second CPO started

 The council considered applying for a CPO for the second time in September 2014 and confirmed its intention to do so in December 2014 and meet with FoLRFS in early 2015.
 FoLRFS received a grant from Locality's Community Assets in Difficult Ownership (CADO) programme to pay for public outreach work.
 On 30 April 2015, FoLRFS met Pat Bartoli, head of the council's urban regeneration team and Howard Bernstein who praised their campaign.

 2015 owner sells the building

 It was announced immediately after the meeting that Britannia Hotels had decided to sell the building.
 London Road Fire Station was put on the market on 1 May 2015 and expected offers of around £10 million while restoration is expected to cost £20–30 million.
 Allied London acquired the fire station on 16 November 2015.

+2017–present: mixed-use conversion project

+In 2017 the council approved plans to convert the building into a mixed-use development featuring a 91-room boutique hotel, offices, apartments, a cinema, a luxury spa, and various bars and restaurants.
+Although initial reports suggested the facility could open by 2019, construction work is still ongoing as of August 2024.